jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 3. Current Status

 The project has undergone significant cleanup and core functionality enhancements.
 The foundational structure is robust, and the codebase is streamlined.
 The temperature chart now provides a richer visual experience with day/night indicators, enhanced tooltips, and dynamic hourly variable selection.
 Automated testing has been set up in CI, and all local tests are passing.
 The application now supports both Fahrenheit/Celsius and AM/PM/Military time format toggles with persistence.
 All type-checking errors have been resolved.
 All WMO weather codes are now covered with appropriate icons and color coding for intensity.
 Robust API error handling has been implemented, providing specific feedback for rate limit issues and generic errors.
 HTTP request caching has been successfully integrated, improving performance and reducing API calls.
 The chart's height now dynamically adjusts based on screen size, improving adaptability for various devices.
 Keyboard hotkeys for date navigation (daily and weekly) have been implemented.
 The bug where the temperature chart's displayed date did not update when the user selected a new date has been fixed.
+Date navigation buttons have been added, and the hourly variable selector has been repositioned.
+The date selector and its chevron buttons have been moved below the hourly variable dropdown.

 ## 4. Known Issues